Uberi/MotionTracking/README.md

 Rationale
 ---------

 Blender's standard 2D and 3D tracking is pretty effective at what it was designed to do.
 However, there are limits on the quality of the 3D tracking done from only one camera angle.

-If we use multiple cameras put in different places, we can obtain depth perception, though we can't use this directly in Blender.
+To get around this, professional tracking setups use multiple cameras recording the same scheme from multiple angles.

 This addon adds the ability to resolve tracking points made from multiple cameras together into a single scene.

-Essentially, this addon implements 3D tracking using multiple 2D tracks.
-The user performs 2D tracking with two or more cameras, then combines these 2D tracks into a 3D animation.
+Essentially, it takes 2D motion tracks from two or more camera recordings at different angles, and combines them into 3D motion tracks.
 With the 3D tracked data, we can control rigs, reconstruct scenes, and greenscreen with better accuracy than ever before.

 Installation
 ------------